Strong, Stable & Connected Communities

 Create Tax Incentives to Support Housing Affordability and Small Business in Older Communities

 Brooke will call for establishing a commission to explore the creation of new state tax incentives to support a wide range of mixed-income and affordable housing and small businesses – the cornerstone of rebuilding older communities.
-State and local governments across the nation have realized new investment by deploying a variety of business, residential, and individual incentives to attract private capital to older areas.
+State and local governments across the nation have realized new investments by deploying a variety of business, residential, and individual incentives to attract private capital to older areas.
 With respect to small businesses, these incentives should target historic business districts including downtowns, and state-designated Main Streets and Arts & Entertainment Districts with targeted tax incentives that will bring new jobs and grow the tax base of older communities.
-Housing tax credits could support a range of new mixed-income and affordable housing, both those developed by developers and those benefiting low and moderate-income homeowners.
+Housing tax credits could support a range of new mixed-income and affordable housing that can benefit existing homeowners and new development.
+With thoughtful planning, we can ensure that existing homeowners are not priced out of their communities as surrounding home values rise.
+Read more about Brooke’s vision to support fair, competitive, and transparent tax administration.>

 Main Street Opportunity Loans & Loan Enhancements